Four Steps For Controlling An Invasive Tree In West Feliciana Parish, Louisiana

 Not everything is welcome: privet has emerged with a vengeance and we’ve treated the vicious invasive trifoliate citrus with spray as well.
 But measured against the tenacity of CPT, dealing with the upstart intruders will be like a walk in the, well, woods. back to top

-We’re proud to be part of the Louisiana Natural Areas Registry Program and honored to help support their goal of preserving Louisiana’s natural environment.
+We’re honored to be part of the Louisiana Natural Areas Registry Program to preserve and protect Louisiana’s natural environment.

 clearing a parasol infestation is time consuming and tricky